L-P/native-language-list/README.md

 # native-language-list
-A list of ISO 639-1 codes and their name in the language they represent.
+A list of ISO 639-1 codes and their names in the language they represent.

 ## Data
-The data is based on [umpirsky's language list][1] available in the [data](data/) directory in three formats: CSV, PHP and JSON.
+The data is based on [umpirsky's language list][1] and is available in the [data](data/) directory in three formats: CSV, PHP and JSON.

 [1]: https://github.com/umpirsky/language-list